-Both civil and commercial claims begin with a written initial brief, regardless of whether the proceeding is to be conducted in written or oral form.
+Both civil and commercial claims begin with a written initial brief, regardless of whether the proceeding will be conducted in written or oral form.

-There are some procedural rules with the minimal requirements of the claim, such as: it is necessary to include the names of the parties, the address of the counterparty, the competent court for solving the litigation and the type of procedure requested, narration of facts and cause of action.
+There are some procedural rules with minimal requirements of the claim, such as it is necessary to include the parties' names, the counterparty's address, the competent court for solving the litigation and the type of procedure requested, narration of facts and cause of action.
 The plaintiff or the legal representative can authorise lawyers and clerks who will participate in the trial, so they can have access to the judicial file.

-In some specific procedures it is possible to file an injunctions request, which will be dealt with by the judge at the beginning of the procedure.
+In some specific procedures, it is possible to file an injunctions request, which will be dealt with by the judge at the beginning of the procedure.